Asking the right survey questions is only half the battle.

 1. Show that you understand the brand personality

 Brands that are fun and edgy speak a different language.
 Take REVOLT TV, Sean “Diddy” Combs’ digital media company dedicated to urban contemporary music.
-They have a large and very engaged community (which, full disclosure, my company does with) and use words I barely understand (like “that’s really wig,” which means something so good your wig flies off your head).
+They have a large and very engaged community (which, full disclosure, my company does research with) and use words I barely understand (like “that’s really wig,” which means something so good your wig flies off your head).
 If I sent one of these REVOLT surveys to some of my colleagues, it might go over their wigs, but the slang and tone makes sense for Revolt’s audience.

 2. Mirror the way actual human conversation works